GymMed/Livewire-Ecu-Diagrams/README.md

 **[✔] 1.4 Launch the project**

--   Use `php artisan serve` to start backend.
+-   Use `php artisan serve` to start backend on localhost.
 -   Use `npm run dev` to watch style changes.